stephane-caron/bazel_pinocchio/README.md

 # Bazel rules for Pinocchio

-Rules for building C++ targets that depend on [Pinocchio](https://github.com/stack-of-tasks/pinocchio).
+Workspace rules for building C++ targets that depend on [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

 ## Prerequisites